AnirudhMadhigiriGopinath/Master-Thesis/README.md

 Task 6: Analysis of failed and canceled jobs to determine the factors affecting it.

 ** The whole code for the above mentioned goals are in the repo Jupyter files.
 The Data should not be shared according to University of Paderborn Privacy rule.
-Hence, the data is not uploaded. **
+Hence, the data is not uploaded.
+The results and discussions are in the power point presentastion in Results folder -  **